 Why you should practise mindful eating

-- Your digestion will improve.
-When you eat mindfully, your whole body relaxes and it release hormones of ‘rest and digest’, contrary to the hormones of ‘fight and flight’, which are released when your body is stressed.
-This improves your body’s overall digestion, assimilation and the elimination process improves.
+- 3. Your digestion will improve.
+When you eat mindfully, your whole body relaxes and it release hormones of ‘rest and digest’, as against the hormones of ‘fight and flight’ that your body releases when it is stressed.
+This improves your overall digestion, assimilation and the elimination process

 Raisin eating exercise

-This exercise will help you understand what mindful eating involves.
+If done earnestly and with attention, this little exercise will introduce you to a whole new world of eating mindfully.
 All you need is a raisin and a few undisturbed minutes.
 I’m suggesting a raisin but you might choose any other small piece of food like an almond or a cashew or even a small piece of chocolate.